AI4Finance-Foundation/ElegantRL/docs/source/tutorial/Creating_VecEnv.rst

 ElegantRL supports massively parallel simulation through GPU-accelerated VecEnv.

-Here, we talk about how to create a VecEnv on GPUs from scratch and go through a simple Chasing example, a deterministic environment with continuous actions and continuous state space.
+Here, we talk about how to create a VecEnv on GPUs from scratch and go through a simple chasing example, a deterministic environment with continuous actions and continuous state space.
 The goal is to move an agent to chase a randomly moving robot.
 The reward depends on the distance between agent and robot.
 The environment terminates when the agent catches the robot or the max step is reached.

 To keep the example simple, we only use two packages, PyTorch and Numpy.